 Obviously, one of the largest advantages of a secured card is having a line of credit available to you.
 Next to that is the chance to build your credit each month.
 While these are important enough reasons on their own, there are a few more perks when you get a secured card.

 One is that there aren’t limits on where you use them.
 Most banks partner with well-known credit card companies like Visa or MasterCard, allowing you to use your secured credit card anywhere these brands are accepted.
 It’s an extremely convenient financial tool.

-This can be extremely helpful if your bad credit resulted from overspending or lack of financial planning.
+This could be extremely helpful if your bad or fair credit was a result of overspending or lack of financial planning.
 Another little-known benefit to having a secured card is that you can oftentimes earn interest on your deposit, depending on the bank you choose.